StartBootstrap/startbootstrap-clean-blog/_posts/2023-05-25-perfected-in-Christ.md

 Yesterday I was studying my scriptures.
 I had a question and wanted to share what I learned studying with that question in mind.

 What does it mean to be perfected in Christ?
-(Moroni 10:32)
+[Moroni 10:32](https://www.churchofjesuschrist.org/study/scriptures/bofm/moro/10?id=p32&lang=eng#p32)

 It means:
 - Becoming one with Him
 - Becoming like Him
 - Denying yourself of all ungodliness (things that would draw you away from God)
 - Becoming clean! :)
-- Being virtuous and touching no unclean thing (Isaiah 52:11).
+- Being virtuous and touching no unclean thing [Isaiah 52:11](https://www.churchofjesuschrist.org/study/scriptures/ot/isa/52?id=p11&lang=eng#p11).
 - Becoming whole or compete in that sense of perfection through Christ